toughpixels/asher/content/home/aboutme/_index.md

 On television, I have appeared on Comedy Central, CBS, Pop TV, and several national commercials.
 Before *The Late Show*, I was a staff writer for *The Opposition with Jordan Klepper*.
 I’ve also written humor for *The New Yorker*, *The Onion Labs*, and *McSweeney’s*.

-Please keep scrolling and thanks for being here.
+Please keep scrolling, and thanks for being here.
 The 2018 Ron Perlman movie, *Asher*, totally tanked my search results, so arriving at this page is a genuine achievement.